 Travel vaccines are generally not covered by Medicare but we keep our prices competitive.
 All vaccines and travel health related medications and products are conveniently kept onsite (to reduce the need for repeat visits).

 Participants can of course make individual appointments.
 This is often easier due to busy lives!

 We do also offer group bookings for those that would like to come together.
-Helen is happy to discuss options.
+Our staff are happy to discuss options.

 At no cost we often give talks to travelling groups, as well as other health care workers.

-There are some conditions around our ability to do this, and giving us plenty of notice is one of them, but have a chat with Helen and we are happy to accomodate if we can.
+There are some conditions around our ability to do this, and giving us plenty of notice is one of them, but have a chat with us and we are happy to accommodate if we can.

 Our self treatment medication kits need to be prescribed by a doctor during a consultation.
-Helen will advise group coordinators of additional options for individuals and the group as a whole and can also assist with non-prescription medications and first aid items if needed.
+Our staff will advise group coordinators of additional options for individuals and the group as a whole and can also assist with non-prescription medications and first aid items if needed.

 If anyone is sick whilst they away or becomes so shortly after return, we recommend a consultation with one of our doctors instead of a local GP.
 We are better placed to take into account health risks relating to the trip in the event they are relevant.

 Group coordinators are also able to email us for advice whilst away, for non-urgent medical problems.